ucluster/ucluster/README.md

 ### Property Definition

-In above example, `username` and `password` are two user properties definition, currently property definition are composed by property validators, more metadata related definition will come later
+In above example, `username` and `password` are two user properties definition, currently property definition are composed by property concerns

 *NOTE: currently nested property are not supported yet.

 ### Property Lifecycle

-validation -> before_create
+validation -> before_create -> create

-validation -> before_update
+validation -> before_update -> update

 see http://guides.rubyonrails.org/active_record_basics.html#callbacks as a reference

-(TBD)
+### Property Concern

-### Property Processor
+Property concerns take care of part of property logic, such as validation, encryption, etc.

 #### identity